p3lli/Hello-Apache-Kafka/README.md

 This project contains my first attempt to use Apache Kafka framework.
 I am currently using Kafka version 0.11.0.0.
+For a rapid introduction to Kafka, I would suggest [Ashrith Mekala guide](https://gist.github.com/ashrithr/5811266).

 ## What the code does
 Starting from the demo from [MapR github](https://github.com/mapr-demos/kafka-sample-programs), the project simply defines a custom